mjfaade10/hello-world/README.md

 # hello-world
-I'm a designer new to GitHub, but I like it.
+I'm a designer new to GitHub, and I like it.